UMCFS/Community-FAQ/ny-bk-faq.md

 Why Did They Remove The Raffle?
 - A decent amount of stores seem to be having an "abundant stock" of Nvidia GPUs (-Chicago Microcenter Representative)

-Please be respectful to the Microcenter Associates as you shop for your desired Graphics Card
+Please be respectful to the Microcenter Associates as you shop for your desired Graphics Card.